UltimateHG/TeamLIFO_STACK2020/mobile-challenge-3/README.md

-# Android Challenge 3: What's with the Search?
+# Mobile Challenge 3: What's with the Search?

 ### Challenge Description:
 > There is an admin dashboard in the Korovax mobile.
 There aren't many functions, but we definitely can search for something!

 ## Foreword
-This challenge comes after android-challenge-4, titled "True or false?", and the numbering is slightly weird, hence in both writeups I might repeat some things already mentioned in the other just in case some people are only interested in one.
+This challenge comes after mobile-challenge-4, titled "True or false?", and the numbering is slightly weird, hence in both writeups I might repeat some things already mentioned in the other just in case some people are only interested in one.
 This challenge was a pretty simple one, so let's get right into it.

 DISCLAIMER: This challenge requires you to have already logged into the admin panel.
-If you don't know how to do that, please refer to the writeup for android-challenge-4.
+If you don't know how to do that, please refer to the writeup for mobile-challenge-4.

 You can download the challenge file (mobile-challenge.apk) from [here](https://drive.google.com/file/d/1tf8-C1FKYBMKGICRKYe7abGGs3LX2i2m/view?usp=sharing).